Season 2 Overview

 Jonathan likely used his power to receive otherworldly strength.
 Or maybe Jonathan is actually a very strong man.

 Also, it feels wrong: Jonathan has the power to move from one place to another (as he has just done to get there in the first place) and the power to be invisible (like he had done in the first season here) or to enter otherwise inaccessible places (as in the Pilot).
-So, he could have done the same here and get directly inside the dressing room, instead of facing the guard there.
+So, he could have done the same here and get directly inside the dressing room, instead of going to the backstage and face the guard there.
 But it’s clear by now that he doesn’t know the rules of the “Stuff“, really.
 Or maybe he just wanted to hear some of the concert as well.

 Ratings: 35-36 millions, 14th tie weekly TV programs, 3rd TV genre show.